 - You will be placed in a waiting area or cell.
 When the jail is busy, it will take a while to get processed.

-- You must answer some questions, such as what is your legal name, your address, birthdate and a contact person.
+- You must answer some questions, such as what your legal name is, your address, birthdate and a contact person.

 - They’ll also ask you about your medical and psychological history.

 - You’ll be given an inmate number.

 - Your fingerprints will be taken.

 - All of your personal property will be taken away from you and stored until you are discharged.

 - They will allow you to use the phone so you can talk to a family member, friend, or bail bondsman.